csstools/create-postcss-plugin/README.md

 [![Gitter Chat][git-img]][git-url]

-[Create PostCSS Plugin] lets you quickly create new [PostCSS] plugins with documentation, tests, and built in compiling for supported Node environments.
+[Create PostCSS Plugin] lets you quickly create new [PostCSS] plugins with documentation, tests, and built-in compiling for supported Node environments.

 ```sh
 npm init postcss-plugin YOUR_DESTINATION